Panzerschrek/U-00DC-Sprache-site/_posts/2023-07-24-switch-operator.md

 ```

 All works, all are happy.
-But one day declaration of the enum changes - new values are added:
+But one day the declaration of the enum changes - new values are added:

 ```
 enum E{ Before, A, B, C, AfterC }